Western Apache language: Grammar

-Western Apache uses a classificatory verb system comparable to both the Jicarilla and Mescalero Apaches.
-Basso gives this example: "the stems –tii and –'a are used in the phrases nato sentii and nato sen’a both of which may be translated broadly as "hand (me) the tobacco."
+Western Apache uses a classificatory verb system comparable to that in both Jicarilla and Mescalero Apache.
+Basso gives this example: "the stems –tii and –'a are used in the phrases nato sentii and nato sen'a both of which may be translated broadly as "hand (me) the tobacco."
 The difference in meaning between the two verb forms is signaled by their stems: